Fill out certification forms

 - Prevailing Wage

-- The standard hourly rate, including benefits and overtime, paid to the majority of workers within a specific geographic area for public works projects.
+- The hourly wage, usual benefits, and overtime paid to the majority of workers, laborers, and mechanics within a particular area for public works projects.